adriaros/Marvelpop/README.md

 #### Presentation

 This layer has all the code related to views and the app's interaction with the outside world.
+For this, VIPER is used.

 > Common
 >> Bla